Despite being adored by fans and players alike, Jurgen Klopp has sold some top-class players over the years.

 Upon Maurizio Sarri’s arrival in 2019, Can was even omitted from the Champions League squad and he furiously demanded a transfer.

-The 28-year-old moved to Dortmund, where he has fared better than at Juventus, but admitted that his decision to leave did not go down well with his former boss.
+Can then moved to Dortmund, where he has fared better than at Juventus, but admitted that his decision to leave did not go down well with his former boss.

 “He [Klopp] was disappointed.
 He wanted me to stay in Liverpool, but accepted my decision,” Can stated in 2019.